marklogic/marklogic-docker/README.md

      --dns-search "marklogic.com" \
      store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3
 ```
-As with the single node example at the top of this document, the command will output the container ID.
+If successful, the command will output the ID for the new container.
+Continue with the next section to create additonal nodes for the cluster.

 #### VM#n